OAGi/Score/docs/user_guide/index.rst

       1. Click on the DEN of the CC to open its detail page.
 The CC must be in the Deleted state.

-      2. Click the “Purge” button at the top-right corner.
+      2. Click the "Purge" button at the top-right corner.

 3. A confirmation dialog is displayed.
 Confirm or cancel the purge request.